nvitya/hps_fpga/README.md

 And unfortunately I began with not the right examples and tutorials.

 So you want to communicate with your own FPGA code using your own ARM code on the HPS.
-There should be some address range reserved in the 4G space where you can map your own FPGA registers.
-Yes this is how it works.
+Usually there is some address range reserved in the 4G space where you can map your own FPGA registers.
+This is how it works here too.

 ## ALTERA SOC Memory Map
 This can be found at the Chapter 2-18 of Cyclone V HPS Reference Manual: